-- 75. Plaintiff re-alleges and incorporates herein by reference all prior allegations in this Complaint. - 76.
-The Plan improperly reduces annuity benefits for participants who receive either a JSA or a CLA below the benefits that they would receive if those benefits were actuarially equivalent to a SLA as ERISA requires. - 77.
-ERISA § 502(a)(3), 29 U.S.C. § 1132(a)(3), authorizes a participant or beneficiary to bring a civil action to: "(A) enjoin any act or practice which violates any provision of this title or the terms of the plan, or (B) to obtain other appropriate equitable relief (i) to redress such violations or (ii) to enforce any provisions of this title or the terms of the plan." - 78.
-Pursuant to this provision, 28 U.S.C. §§ 2201 and 2202, and Federal Rule of Civil Procedure 57, Plaintiff seeks declaratory relief, determining that the Plan's established methodologies for calculating actuarial equivalence of JSAs and CLAs violates ERISA because they do not provide actuarially equivalent benefits.
-By not providing actuarially equivalent benefits, Defendant has violated ERISA's anti-forfeiture clause, ERISA § 203(a), 29 U.S.C. § 1053(a).
+- 76. Plaintiff re-alleges and incorporates herein by reference all prior allegations in this Complaint. - 77.
+The Plan improperly reduces annuity benefits for participants who receive either a JSA below the benefits that they would receive if those benefits were actuarially equivalent to a SLA as ERISA requires. - 78.
+ERISA § 502(a)(3), 29 U.S.C. § 1132(a)(3), authorizes a participant or beneficiary to bring a civil action to: "(A) enjoin any act or practice which violates any provision of this title or the terms of the plan, or (B) to obtain other appropriate equitable relief (i) to redress such violations or (ii) to enforce any provisions of this title or the terms of the plan." - 79.
+Pursuant to this provision, 28 U.S.C. §§ 2201 and 2202, and Federal Rule of Civil Procedure 57, Plaintiff seeks declaratory relief, determining that the Plan's established methodologies for calculating actuarial equivalence of JSAs violates ERISA because they do not provide actuarially equivalent benefits as required by ERISA § 205, 29 U.S.C. § 1055.
+By not providing actuarially equivalent benefits, Defendant has also violated ERISA's anti-forfeiture clause, ERISA § 203(a), 29 U.S.C. § 1053(a).

-- 79. Plaintiff further seeks orders from the Court providing a full range of equitable relief, including but not limited to: - (a) re-calculation and correction of benefits previously paid JSAs and CLAs; - (b) an "accounting" of all prior benefits and payments; - (c) a surcharge; - (d) disgorgement of amounts wrongfully withheld; - (e) disgorgement of profits earned on amounts wrongfully withheld; - (f) a constructive trust; - (g) an equitable lien; - (h) an injunction against further violations; and - (i) other relief the Court deems just and proper.
+- 80. Plaintiff further seeks orders from the Court providing a full range of equitable relief, including but not limited to: - (a) re-calculation and correction of benefits previously paid JSAs; - (b) an "accounting" of all prior benefits and payments; - (c) a surcharge; - (d) disgorgement of amounts wrongfully withheld; - (e) disgorgement of profits earned on amounts wrongfully withheld; - (f) a constructive trust; - (g) an equitable lien; - (h) an injunction against further violations; and - (i) other relief the Court deems just and proper.